IzzatnotIzzati/TariffFetcher/README.md

 [✅] TUI made with Textual \
 [✅] Arbitrary precision instead of floating point (in fact, probably too accurate since TNB seems to round up after every step)

 An ASK school project for ASK F3 (group Izzat & Samson).
 Latest progresses/testing in Experiments branch, main branch for stable.
 Main branch receives PR from Experiments branch at points where I feel it's stable and not broken.
+(Note: as of March 9, main branch is ahead of Experiments brach as there's no need for that anymore).

 ## Howto:
 [Click here](https://github.com/IzzatnotIzzati/TariffFetcher/blob/main/guide.md)